sonic-net/SONiC/doc/mgmt/Certificate_Management.md

   - UI show commands are provided to show session states
   - All session events are logged
   - Alarms are raised for certificate issues
+  - RPCs will return error codes and messages

 ### Scaling
   - No known issues with scaling